 We spent the entire morning into afternoon exploring the island in our favorite way, on a road trip.
 We first started by going to the far east side of the island to see a few of the bigger attractions in Moran State Park.

-After the brief stop at Mountain Lake we continued on to “the number 1 must see on Orcas Island,” according to locals.
+After the brief stop at Mountain Lake we continued on to “the number 1 must see on Orcas Island,” and the tallest point on the San Juan Islands: Mt Constitution.
 I could feel my ears popping as we drove up the windy road to reach the summit of Mt Constitution, 2,409 feet above sea level.
 I was prepared to be blown away by the stunning views of the nearby islands and views up into Canada…but instead we mostly saw fog and clouds.
 There was a watchtower we would have climbed if the weather had been more cooperative, but I can imagine the view is stunning on a clear day.

 According to the hotel owner, Obstruction Pass State Park was a “must see for photographers,” so we made that our next stop.
 We were the only car in the parking lot when we arrived, which we were surprised to see.
 We meant to do the 0.4 mile hike to a viewpoint since I was wearing Ugg boots and I had forgotten to pack Jake a pair of shoes other than his nice dress shoes.
 We must have missed a sign because we ended up doing the 0.8 mile hike down to the beach instead, and I’m so glad we did!
 There is a rustic campground there that we would LOVE to return to next summer.
 The beach was a beautiful pebble beach and was very private.
 We ended up not seeing another person the entire hike.

-It wasn’t our cup of tea, but if you’re on this side of the island another…interesting thing to do is pay a visit to the nude only hot tub in Doe Bay.
+It wasn’t our cup of tea, but if you’re on this side of the island another…interesting thing to do is pay a visit to the nude only hot tub in Doe Bay Resort & Retreat.
 The hotel owner marked this site on the map with a peace sign.
-We are a little bit hippy, but not quite that much 😉
+We are a little bit hippy, but not quite that much 😉 **Edit: apparently it’s not just for the nudes.
+So we will probably check it out next time we are there!
+Day passes are $15 and include access to saunas!

 I had been excited to try Orcas Island’s notable food scene, which has a very strong farm-to-table and organic focus.
 We were on a tight budget this trip though so we ended up getting dinner at The Lower Tavern.
 It actually turned out to be a really good choice for us!
 My bacon cheeseburger was one of the best I’ve ever had (side note; there is something about the bacon on Orcas.
 It was always exceptionally good every time we had it!) and Jake enjoyed his wings too.
 The Lower Tavern has been voted ‘Best Burger’ so many years in a row and I totally understand why.
 The service was fantastic and the food and drinks great.